tlevine/www.thomaslevine.com/content/!/socrata-users/index.md

 I found some accounts (not The White House, NL, VinylFox and Dave Francis Rodrigues) that are making lots of diverse filters and maps with Socrata in study of a particular topic.
-Are these the prime examples of "consumer" data analysts, as Socrata aims to create?
+These are examples of the "consumerized" data analysts that Socrata is trying to create.

-On the other hand, publishing a lot of views isn't the only thing that means that you use Socrata a lot.

 ### One portal
+Publishing a lot of views isn't the only thing that means that you use Socrata a lot.
+Wouldn't it be cool if people were connecting lots of different datasets from all over the place?

-Very few of the big users that I discuss above uses more than one Socrata portal.
+Very few of the big users that I discuss above use more than one Socrata portal.
 This certainly makes sense as Socrata open data portals are presented as if they're separate installations of the software.
 You can use the same account for all of the portals, but there's no obvious way to search across portals or get a list of all